NicolasGresset/breakout/README.md

 ## Description

 The project is the implementation of a brick-breaker.
-It includes a graphical menu interface that lets you play, choose your level.
-The game interface is standard to the original brick-breaker, with a platform and a ball that can bounce between them to destroy the (rectangular) bricks.
+It includes a graphical menu interface that lets you play and choose your level.
+The game interface is standard to the original brick-breaker, with a platform and a ball that can bounce between them to destroy bricks.
 These bricks can have have several lives and a different configuration depending on the levels.